Black Friday sale on now! Save 20% on all plans https://cdn.skillshark.com/uploads/2020/04/30194503/ico-arrow.svg

 3. Debrief evaluators

-Once your evaluators are selected, hold a brief meeting before the tryout starts.
-Evaluators should be educated on what they should be looking for at the station(s) they are assigned to.
+Later, once your evaluators are selected, hold a brief meeting before the baseball tryout starts.
+Evaluators should be educated on what they should be looking for at the drill station(s) they are assigned to.
 Therefore, take the time to explain the scoring system to evaluators.

 For instance, a perfect score (10) for throwing accuracy includes when a player can throw a pitch at the desired target.
-A perfect score (10) for throwing mechanics includes when a player has a relaxed grip of the ball with fingers above and thumbs under, their stance is hip-width apart with shoulders and hips square to the plate, and their thigh and shin (on stride leg) forms a 90-degree angle during wind-up.
+A perfect score (10) for throwing mechanics includes when a player demonstrates a relaxed grip on the ball, starts in a hip-width stance, and ensures that their thigh and shin (on the stride leg) form a 90-degree angle during wind-up.

-Here is a short checklist you can run through to make sure baseball drill stations are ready to go:
+Here is a short checklist you can cover to make sure baseball drill stations are ready to go:

 • Does each station have the necessary equipment?
-I.e., balls, bats, helmets, gloves, bases, cones, netting, pitching mound, first aid kit
+E.g., balls, bats, helmets, gloves, bases, cones, netting, pitching mound, first aid kit

-• Is there a sufficient amount of space at each station for athletes to run-through the drill?
+• Is there a sufficient amount of space at each station for athletes to perform each drill?

 • Are there clear pathways, allowing for a smooth traffic flow between drills?